Doris Kenyon

 Doris Margaret Kenyon (September 5, 1897 - September 1, 1979) was an American actress of film and television.

 Early life

 She grew up in Syracuse, New York, where her family had a home at 1805 Harrison Street.
-Her father, Dr. James B. Kenyon, was a Methodist Episcopal Church minister at University Church.
+Her father, James B. Kenyon, was a Methodist Episcopal Church minister at University Church.
 Kenyon studied at Packer College Institute and later at Columbia University.
 She sang in the choirs of Grace Presbyterian and Bushwick Methodist Churches in Brooklyn, New York.
 Her brother was a dentist and New York assemblyman Raymond T. Kenyon.

 Her voice attracted the attention of Broadway theatrical scouts who enticed her to become a performer on the stage.
 In 1915 she first appeared as a chorus girl in the Victor Herbert operetta The Princess Pat.